chipweinberger/flutter_blue_plus/MOCKING.md

 }
 ```

-## Use instance instead of FlutterBluePlus
+## Use mock instead of FlutterBluePlus

 Within your code, replace all calls to `FutterBluePlus` with the mockable instance, e.g.:
 `FlutterBluePlus.isScanning` --> `bluePlusMockable.isScanning`
 `FlutterBluePlus.startScan` --> `bluePlusMockable.startScan`
 `FlutterBluePlus.scanResults` --> `bluePlusMockable.scanResults`
 etc.

-## Mock wrapper class

-Using e.g. [Mockito](https://pub.dev/packages/mockito), create a mock for the `FlutterBluePlusMockable` class, and build your tests and stubs.

 ## Example